amnesiiac/amnesiiac.github.io/_posts/2023-10-05-linux-blocking-io.md

 #	http://www.iana.org/assignments/port-numbers
 ...
 ```

-check the err file content as follows, the __write__ to console is done in only 1 __write__ calls, in blocking mode, the write will block on the terminal io till the whole content are written out successfully.
+check the err file content as follows, the write to console is done in only 1 write calls,
+in blocking mode, the write will block on the terminal io till the whole content are written out successfully.

 ```text
 read 500000 bytes
 nwrite = 500000, errno = 0      # the write is done in 1 try
 ```

-2) using file /etc/services as stdin, redirect stderr to file, redirect stdin to file:
+2 using file /etc/services as stdin, redirect stderr to file, redirect stdin to file:

 ```text
 $ ./out < /etc/services/ 2>err 1>info
 ```

 check the stderr of the above test case, the stdin is a regular file, the write operation is expected to be executed once.
 When stdout is regular file, the file i/o is responsible for intaking the output, the buffer is enough for accepting 500kb in.

 ```text
 $ cat err
 read 500000 bytes
 nwrite = 500000, errno = 0
 ```

 check the stdout of the above test case, which is same as test case 1.

 ```text
 $ cat info
 # Network services, Internet style